OAuth App Ownership: How to Avoid Vendor Lock-In When Choosing a Unified API Provider

 When evaluating integration infrastructure, prioritize control.
 Demand the ability to bring your own OAuth apps.
 Accept the upfront setup cost.
 Insist on zero payload data retention, and ensure rate-limit information is passed through standardized headers so you keep full control.
 Ensure you have an exit strategy from day one.
 Your future engineering team will thank you.

-What is OAuth app ownership in unified APIs?
+- What is the 'migration cliff' in unified APIs?